Basic Online Course in Snake Ecology

 He wishes to educate people about snakes, help them overcome their fears, and learn to treat snakes with respect.
 He hopes someday these magnificent animals will get a fair chance to life

 Gowri Shankar is a wildlife biologist working on king cobras for close to two decades.
+He completed his PhD student at North Orissa University and is a former exchange student at Uppsala University, Sweden.
 He was instrumental in initiating the pioneering radio telemetry study on king cobras and was able to discover the secret life of king cobras.

 He is an authority on the ecology of king cobras.
 He has been featured in several wildlife documentaries like the ‘King and I’, ‘Secrets of the King Cobra ‘, ‘Asia’s Deadliest Snake’, and ‘Wildest India’ by BBC, National Geographic Channel, NatGeoWild , Discovery Channel ‘Mysteries of Wild India’ and ‘The Cobra King’ by channels like the BBC, Discovery, NatGeo Wild, Animal Planet, Smithsonian and National Geographic Channel.

 He was awarded the herpetologist of the year-2015 by the Swedish Herpetological Society.
 He is a TEDFellow 2020 and a TEDx speaker

 PhD Student, University of Mysore

 Priyanka has diverse experience across ecological field and laboratory work.
 As part of the Phylogeography of king cobras project, she has travelled to king cobra habitats across the world and has experience with phylogenetic and population genetics tools to understand evolutionary and biogeography patterns and assist conservation prioritisation.
 She has also addressed questions related to diversity pattern, population structure and drivers of diversification of the Ranids of the Western Ghats and other herpetofauna.